 “Without the bursary you provided, I would have never seen stars or considered neuroscience as a post-secondary option.
 But most importantly, I would have never realized that I too can be a change-maker.” – SHAD Fellow 2015

-The fee to attend the program is $5,500*, which covers accommodation, meals, academic activities and field trips.
-Please note that the program fee does not include expenses associated with travel to and from campus, which are responsibility of each family.
-Travel bursaries are available based on need.
+The program fee does not include expenses associated with travel to and from campus, or money for incidentals such as laundry and souvenirs, which are the responsibility of each family.

 “The bursary you gave me is more than just money.
 It is an opportunity.
 Even though SHAD Carleton has ended, SHAD is still ongoing.
 I am not the same person that I was two months ago: I am more ambitious, more keen to learn, and more outgoing.
 The word thank you doesn’t even begin to express the scope of my gratitude, so I hope to display my gratefulness by taking what I’ve learned from SHAD to better this province by studying even harder and learning new things each day.” – SHAD Fellow 2015

 “SHAD’s focus on accessibility has rewarded some of my students with the opportunity to attend SHAD that otherwise would have only been a dream.” – Nan Devitt-Tremblay, Educator, Senator O’Connor College School